DedalusProject/dedalus/docs/pages/installation.rst

 Full-stack conda installation (recommended)
 ===========================================

-A full-stack installation of Dedalus v2 is available via conda-forge for Linux and macOS.
+A full-stack installation of Dedalus v3 is available via conda-forge for Linux and macOS.
-This can be used to quickly install all dependencies before installing Dedalus3 via pip.
 This installation route is recommended for laptops, workstations, and some cluster environments.
 If linking to the existing MPI libraries on your cluster is recommended, see the alternative "Custom conda installation" instructions below.